vybraan/ucode-facial-recognition/README.md

-# Unix Code | Erudition -- Facial Recognition AI
+# Unix Code | Erudition - Facial Recognition AI
+This is a simple c. neural networks project